Albert Stubblebine: Biography

 A key sponsor of the Stargate Project (a remote viewing project) at Fort Meade, Maryland, Stubblebine was convinced of the reality of a wide variety of psychic phenomena.
 He required that all of his battalion commanders learn how to bend spoons in the manner of celebrity psychic Uri Geller, and he himself attempted several psychic feats, in addition to walking through walls, such as levitation and dispersing distant clouds with his mind.
 Stubblebine was a key leader in the U.S. military invasion of Grenada (1983).
 After some controversy involving the experiments with psychic phenomena, Stubblebine took "early retirement" from the Army in 1984.
 In addition to alleged security violations from uncleared civilian psychics working in Sensitive Compartmented Information Facilities (SCIFs), Stubblebine offended then-U.S. Army Chief of Staff General John Adams Wickham, Jr. by offering to perform a spoon-bending feat at a formal gala; Wickham, a devout Presbyterian, associated such phenomena with Satanism.

 Stubblebine's successor as the INSCOM commander was Major General Harry Soyster, who had a reputation as a much more conservative and conventional intelligence officer.
 Soyster was not amenable to continuing paranormal experiments and the Army's participation in the Stargate Project ended during his tenure, though not until 1995.

 After Stubblebine retired from the Army he worked as a vice-president for BDM Corporation.
 He retired from that job in 1990.
 The same year, he was inducted into the Military Intelligence Hall of Fame.
 In 1994 his wife Geraldine was granted a divorce on grounds of adultery.
-Shortly thereafter, he was remarried to psychiatrist and nutrition campaigner Rima E. Laibow.
+Shortly thereafter, he was remarried to psychiatrist Rima E. Laibow.
 He also acted as a part-time consultant to two government contractors, ERIM and Space Applications Corporation.

+Conspiracy theories

+Stubblebine, whose interests included UFOs and parapsychology, was a member of the Oath Keepers.
+He and his wife Rima Laibow were active in the Patriot movement, and appeared together as guests on The Alex Jones Show.
+Stubblebine and Laibow established a nonprofit organization called "Natural Solutions Foundation" which disseminated conspiracy theories about vaccinations, pharmaceutical companies and genetically modified foods.

-September 11 attacks statements
+September 11 attacks

+Stubblebine believed that an airplane did not crash into the Pentagon in the September 11 terrorist attacks, but said he did not know what did.
 According to Stubblebine, after analyzing the damage done to The Pentagon by the hijacked aircraft during the September 11 attacks, he concluded "(an) airplane did not make that hole".
-Stubblebine's statements have been cited by conspiracy advocate David Ray Griffin.
+Stubblebine's statements have been cited by David Ray Griffin.

+H1N1 flu

+In 2009, Stubblebine said he believed the H1N1 swine flu was "a genetically engineered virus that is part of a World Health Organization-United Nations-United States scheme to sterilize untold numbers of people".